HeaLing-workshop/HeaLing-workshop.github.io/index.md

 If you need to contact the organizers, email us to <healing-workshop@googlegroups.com>
 # Sponsors
 <!--- Add RJ and ActDisease project -->
-This workshop is supported by the [ActDisease project](https://actdisease.org) in Modern History of Medicine at Uppsala University.
+This workshop is supported by the [ActDisease project](https://actdisease.org) in Modern History of Medicine at Uppsala University, Sweden.
 <table class="sponsor-table" cellspacing="0" cellpadding="0" style="margin-top: 20px;">
   <tr>
     <td><img height=75px src="./assets/sponsors/ActDisease.png" /></td>